Germany sets EU tone with tighter curbs on foreign takeovers

 "State-owned Chinese firms will continue to look for M&A opportunities across the globe.
 But one thing that needs to change is reciprocity," said Hernan Cristerna, co-head of global M&A at JPMorgan.

-"Western boards are wondering if China will allow more foreign investment in Chinese companies."
+"Western boards are wondering if China will allow more foreign investment in Chinese companies.
+I think China understands the notion of reciprocity."

-China has been using its antitrust regime to discourage Western buyers from taking over Chinese firms, and lack of transparency and complex ownership structures have also proved a major hurdle.
+But China has so far been using its antitrust regime to discourage Western buyers from taking over Chinese firms, and lack of transparency and complex ownership structures have also proved a major hurdle.

 The EU has long allowed countries to bar takeovers on national security grounds.